 Where can I donate?

-You can donate to the NHS Cord Blood Bank at six hospitals where we have dedicated, trained staff who work throughout the day and night (Northwick Park only operates during the day).
+You can donate to the NHS Cord Blood Bank at three hospitals where we have dedicated, trained staff who work throughout the day and night.

 We have deliberately targeted our resources so that we collect from hospitals with the widest ethnic mix.
 In addition, these hospitals are subject to high delivery rates, which gives us the greatest variety of tissue types for patients.
 These tissue types are inherited and vary across different ethnic groups.

-The Anthony Nolan charity also run a public cord bank collecting at four hospitals:
+The Anthony Nolan charity also run a public cord bank collecting at five hospitals:

 - Saint Mary's Hospital, Manchester

 - SMW Saint Mary's, Wythenshawe